 5. day Holzminden - Bodenwerder 28 km

 We recommend following the Europe-bike trail R 1 to bring you to a cultural highlight: Bevern castle, one of the Weser Renaissance’s most impressive buildings.
 After about 2,5 km, you will rejoin the river bank to continue towards Bodenwerder, home of the famous Baron Münchhausen.
 The museum dedicated to him and the historical Old-town are equally worthwhile.

 6. day Bodenwerder - Hameln 26 km

 You will leave Bodenwerder and reach the picturesque Hämelschenburg in the lovely valley of the Emmer (+ 5,5 km).
 Here you will be captured by the medieval atmosphere of the Hamelin, home of the Pied Piper, who appeared here in 1284.
-Ever since, he has been the emblem of the town and has reached world-wide fame.
-Do not miss the opportunity to participate in an interesting guided tour around town.
+Ever since, he has been the symbol of the town and has reached world-wide fame.
+Do not miss the opportunity to participate in an interesting guided tour around the town.

 7. day Hameln - Rinteln 30 km

 Leaving beautiful Hameln means discovering other new places.
 Visit the monastery Fischbeck in Hessisch Oldendorf, which is a splendiferous example of medieval monastery tradition, thanks to its original Romanic architecture and to its compact construction.
 At the same time, it is said to be the best-preserved major sacral building in the Weser region.
 The town of Rinteln also has a lot to offer: The magnificent Old-Town from the Weser Renaissance, the ancient harbor and the historical steam railway.